A hybrid flash array is a solid-state storage system that contains a mix of flash memory drives and hard disk drives (HDD).

-Flash memory, which has no moving parts, is a type of nonvolatile memory that can be erased and reprogrammed in units of memory called blocks.
-It is a variation of electronically erasable programmable read-only memory (EEPROM), which got its name because its memory blocks can be erased in a single action or flash.
+Flash memory, which has no moving parts, is a type of non-volatile memory that can be erased and reprogrammed in units of memory called blocks.
+It's a variation of electronically erasable programmable read-only memory (EEPROM), which got its name because its memory blocks can be erased in a single action or flash.
 A flash array can transfer data to and from SSDs much faster than electromechanical disk drives.

 The benefits and drawbacks of a hybrid flash array

-The difference between a hybrid flash array and an all-flash array is that hybrid storage arrays have some HDDs, whereas all-flash arrays have none.
-A hybrid storage array can feature a lot of flash, or just a little.
-Adding a small number of SSDs to a traditional array can improve its overall performance immensely, and it involves less of an upfront expense than an all-flash array.
-Frequently accessed hot data resides on flash, with colder data going to HDDs, improving the performance of the hot data without adding the cost of flash for data that does not require fast access.
+The difference between a hybrid flash array and an all-flash array (AFA) is that hybrid storage arrays have a mixture of HDDs and SSDs, while an all-flash array is equipped only with SSDs.
+A hybrid storage array can feature a lot of flash or just a little.
+Adding a small number of SSDs to a traditional array can improve its overall performance immensely, and it involves less of an upfront expense than an AFA.

 HDDs are predictable and offer a low cost per gigabyte.
-However, they have a high cost per IOPS, use a lot of power and are slow.
-All-flash arrays have a low cost per IOPS, offer fast performance and use much less power than HDDs.
-However, all-flash arrays are more expensive on a per-gigabyte basis, and they present what many organizations perceive as an untenable upfront cost.
-Additionally, capacity claims are contingent upon added data reduction techniques, such as compression and data deduplication.
+However, they use a lot of power and are comparatively slow.
+SSDs offer fast performance and use much less power than HDDs.
+However, SSDs are more expensive on a per-gigabyte basis, and an all-flash array can be cost-prohibitive.

-Hybrid storage arrays are the best of both worlds: They offer a relatively low cost per IOPS and gigabyte, as well as balanced cost for performance.
-Hybrid arrays meet the needs of most workloads because they make more IOPS available and reduce read latency.
+Hybrid storage arrays are the best of both worlds: They offer a relatively low cost per IOPS (input and output operations per second) and per gigabyte, as well as balanced cost for performance.
+Hybrid arrays meet the needs of most workloads because they make more IOPS available and reduce storage latency.

 How do hybrid flash arrays affect enterprise storage?

 There are hybrid storage arrays that ship with HDDs and SSDs in the same box.
-Alternatively, hybrid flash storage customers can attach flash drives directly to server PCI Express (PCIe) slots.
-The second option is usually more expensive, but delivers faster storage performance; storing hot data in PCIe flash reduces latency significantly.
+Alternatively, hybrid flash storage customers can attach flash drives directly to server PCIe (Peripheral Component Interconnect Express) slots.
+The second option is usually more expensive but delivers faster storage performance because the PCI bus communicates directly with the CPU, bypassing the storage controller.
+Using PCIe flash can improve performance significantly.

-Adding flash to a traditional HDD array is a simple way to improve performance, as filling the whole array with SSDs would be extremely expensive.
+Adding flash to a traditional HDD array is a simple way to improve performance, as filling the whole array with enterprise-grade SSDs would be costly.
 In a shared storage environment, there's only a small subset of data that needs that kind of performance.
 Block-level dynamic tiering enables IT departments to target flash to those workloads that need improved performance.

 Still, all-flash arrays can't match the capacity of hybrid and HDD options.
 With HDDs, customers can get a great deal of space for not a lot of money, which is ideal for file storage and backup and recovery.
 If your company has only enough money for one new array, but wants to keep capacity and improve performance, a hybrid storage array is the best option.